parmstro/ACMExport/README.md

 vault_default_credential_password: ""

 # These are the values that the controller uses to
-# connect to your clone of AutomatingContentManagement i.e. your github login and PAT
+# connect to your fork of AutomatingContentManagement i.e. your github login and PAT
 vault_towergithub_credential_username: ""
 vault_towergithub_credential_password: ""